 The best place to during these periods of mental distress is not in bed.
 I’m not suggesting hanging out at the local pub.
 But just in an environment of peace and natural light.

-The longer you go without relating closely to others, the more difficult it becomes to reestablish contact with new people, or even get back in touch with the old friends you’ve drifted away from.
+The longer you go without relating closely to others, the more difficult it becomes to re-establish contact with new people, or even get back in touch with the old friends you’ve drifted away from.
 If you’re convinced that no one could ever love or care about you, try to fight that pessimism with some logical counter-arguments.
 Here is one.
 No one can love you the way you want or need until they can find the love and self worth for themselves.(It ain’t personal) That pessimism might include believing that others are always thinking negatively about you.
-Here again, try some logic to counter your skepticism by questioning your own negative assumptions.
-A variant of this skepticism is the tendency to engage in self-defeating behaviors that serve, ironically, to confirm your worst suspicions.
+Here again, try some logic to counter your scepticism by questioning your own negative assumptions.
+A variant of this scepticism is the tendency to engage in self-defeating behaviours that serve, ironically, to confirm your worst suspicions.
 Exercising your empathy can also strengthen your relationship muscles, making it more likely that those you care about will want to be close to you.
 One relatively easy strategy, though it requires some commitment, is to adopt a pet on whom you can practice getting and giving emotional rewards.
 Over thinking is counter productive.

 3. Low self-esteem